 SERA - Labour's Environment Campaign in partnership with VRM Tech and UK100

 LOCATION Blundell Street Restaurant, 63-65, Blundell Street.
 L1 0AJ.
-A few minutes walk from the conference hall
+Just a few minutes walk from the conference hall

 DATE Sunday 23rd September